it985/my-stars/README.md

 *   [ClickHouse/clickhouse-go](https://github.com/ClickHouse/clickhouse-go) - Golang driver for ClickHouse

 *   [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
-It can be used both as an embedded Go library and as a language-
+It can be used as an embedded Go library and a language-independ

 *   [FeatureBaseDB/featurebase](https://github.com/FeatureBaseDB/featurebase) - A crazy fast analytical database, built on bitmaps.
 Perfect for ML applications.
 Learn more at: http